alxmsl/cpn/README.md

 Real-time Petri Net implementation based on set of goroutines and channels

+## Examples

+Here're several example for Petri Net usage:
+- [Simple Petri Net](./example/ptp/main.go) is an elementary network contains two places `in` and `out` and just one transition
+- [Echo server](./example/echo/README.md) is an implementation of HTTP echo server as a Petri Net

 ## Benchmark

 Solution overhead is about 3-5μs per transition